hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/_pytest/test_firefox.md

 6. **Docstrings:** Added docstrings to explain the purpose of each test case.

-7. **System Calls (Example):** Included a test that demonstrates how to handle system calls.  **This is a critical example** because if your Python code interacts with operating system commands, you need to mock or test this carefully to avoid running actual commands outside of a test environment.
+7. **System Calls (Example):** Included a test that demonStartes how to handle system calls.  **This is a critical example** because if your Python code interacts with operating system commands, you need to mock or test this carefully to avoid running actual commands outside of a test environment.

 **How to use these tests:**